 Maui Jim sunglasses are famous for their patented colour boosting and polarisation.
 Despite a lot of cheaper products available in the marketplace for protection and performance these are the quality option.

 They were developed in the early 1980’s, for eye protection against harmful UV and the bright direct sunlight from the cruel sun as it is known in Maui Hawaii.
 Glare washes out colour and obscures detail, but the genuine Maui Jim lens boosts colours, clarity and details and improves depth perception.

-They are even available for progressive lens wearers and bifocal wearers in this famous brand producing their own frames and lenses.
+They are even available for progressive lens wearers and bifocal wearers in this famous brand producing their own frames and lenses

 Revolutionary lens material that features patented technology that eliminates glare,as well as its 100% effective UV filter for harmful UV rays enhances colours for the human eye literally making colours pop.